Scott Hotham

-Scott Hotham (born July 19, 1984) is a Canadian professional ice hockey defenseman who most recently played for Brantford Blast in the ACH.
+Scott Hotham (born July 19, 1984) is a Canadian professional ice hockey defenceman who most recently played for Brantford Blast in the ACH.
 He previously played with Cardiff Devils in the British EIHL.

 Playing career

 Hotham played major junior hockey in the Ontario Hockey League and played college hockey with Saint Mary's University.
 In 2005, Hotham played two games with the Rockford IceHogs of the UHL, but did not play his first full season of professional hockey until the 2009–10 season, which he played primarily in the ECHL with the Florida Everblades.

 Hotham played a season (2016/17) in the UK with EIHL side Cardiff Devils alongside his brother Andrew, helping the Devils to a league and cup double.

 He has since had spells with ACH sides Stoney Creek Generals and Brantford Blast.

 Family

 Scott Hotham a son of the former National Hockey League defenceman Greg Hotham who played with the Toronto Maple Leafs and Pittsburgh Penguins in the early 1980s.